Sothern, Edward Askew

 ACTOR (ENGLAND)

-BORN 1 Apr 1826, Liverpool, Merseyside - DIED 21 Jan 1881, London: Vere Street, Cavendish Square
+BORN 1 Apr 1826, Liverpool, Merseyside: The Priory, St Michael's Hamlet - DIED 21 Jan 1881, London: 1 Vere Street, Cavendish Square

 GRAVE LOCATION Southampton, Hampshire: Old Cemetery, Hill Lane (A 004 063)

 He performed at Portsmouth, Wolverhampton and Birmingham before he went to the USA in 1852.
 Intially his wife often performed with him but they were little successful.
 In 1857 he joined Laura Keene's company in New York.
 By this time he used his own name.
 In 1858 he appeared in Tom Taylor's "Our American Cousin".
-The play wasn't very special and at first he only had a small part, but he played the typical Englishman Lord Dundreary so well that the play was an unexpected success.
+The play was not very special and at first he only had a small part, but he played the typical Englishman Lord Dundreary so well that the play became an unexpected success.
 It ran for 150 nights, saving the season for Laura Keene.

 By the time the play was produced at the Haymarket in London Lord Dundreary had become the central figure and it was performed 496 times in London.
-He played Lord Dundreary over and over again and it was also staged in the USA by its owner Laura Keene without him.
+He played Lord Dundreary over and over again and the play was also staged in the USA by its owner Laura Keene without him.
 In 1865 Lincoln was watching "Our American Cousin" with Laura Keene onstage when he was shot by John Wilkes Booth.
 In 1872 Sothern acquired the copyrights for the USA and Canada from Laura Keene including the original manuscript for $2,690.

 Although his name is linked to Lord Dundreary forever he was also convincing in "David Garrack" (1864) by T.W.
 Robertson.
 In private he was very fond of practical jokes and he was often visited by well known people at his house in Kensington.